BrajanHalili/SIPRI/README.md

   * Sorted table - The table is sorted by order year and then armament category
 <img src='./Gifs and photos/SIPRI.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-* The data is updated until September 2024.
+* The data is updated until January 2025.
 * The frontend is built with React and React Router.
 * The backend is built with PostgreSQL, ExpressJS, Sequelize, and NodeJS.